Raja's covering index of $L_p$ spaces: Introduction

 Second, we give an explicit block decomposition of the unit ball in the scalar-valued Lebesgue spaces $L_p(\mu)$, $1\le p<\infty$, which produces coverings by $n$ closed convex sets of essential inradius $n^{-1/p}$.
 This yields the upper bound

 and, in particular, $\Theta_{\ell_p}(n)\le n^{-1/p}$ for the sequence spaces.
-For $1<p<\infty$, the spaces $L_p(\mu)$ admit equivalent $p$-AUS norms \cite{KnaustOdellSchlumprecht1999,RajaAUS}, so Raja's general theorem supplies a matching lower bound of order $n^{-1/p}$.
+For $1<p<\infty$, whenever $L_p(\mu)$ admits an equivalent $p$-AUS norm (as is the case, for instance, for the sequence spaces $\ell_p$ and for $L_p[0,1]$; see \cite{KnaustOdellSchlumprecht1999,RajaAUS}), Raja's general theorem supplies a matching lower bound of order $n^{-1/p}$.
 We therefore obtain the sharp asymptotic behaviour

 and a completely explicit covering which exhibits the optimal decay rate.